The Northern Mariner

-5. If graphics or photographs are included, the requirements are either:
+2. For included graphics or photographs, the requirements are either:

-- digital reproductions in TIFF or minimally compressed JPEG format with a minimum lesser (width or height) dimension of 1,800 pixels (6 inches at 300 dpi) in greyscale, or
+- digital reproductions in TIFF or minimally compressed JPEG format with a minimum lesser (width or height) dimension of 1,800 pixels (6 inches at 300 dpi) in greyscale.

 - Images obtained from the internet are rarely acceptable (specialized image repositories at major archival institutions being the rare exception.)